Exploring Thalang Road

 In addition, this is your chance to discover or even try a fun mix of delicious local food and sweets you can’t usually find in one single place.
 Some will look familiar, and some others might range from strange, all the way to scary (ever tried Yum Kai Mangda Talay?)
 There are always some street performances and an incredible array of handicrafts, accessories and holiday wear to buy.

 Once a week, thousands of people will join the Phuket town walking street.
 Every shop will open up to the street, selling all kinds of local foods and sweets.
-It’s always fun to blend with the locals, but it can get severely crowded.
+It’s always fun to blend in with the locals, but it can get severely crowded.

 The Oasis Street (Vanich Walking Street)